kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

   {: .warning }
   > This is a lab environment.
 In production, exporting your backups to the same storage as what you're trying to protect would really defeat the purpose - don't you think?

+1. In the projects drop-down in OpenShift, select kasten-io.
-1. Find the URL of the Kasten instance by navigating to Networing > Routes in the OpenShift console.
+2. Find the URL of the Kasten instance by navigating to Networing > Routes in the OpenShift console.
 Click the Location URL
     ![Kasten Route](./assets/images/kasten_route.png)
     *Ensure you have the kasten-io project selected*

-2. When prompted for login details, enter the following:
+3. When prompted for login details, enter the following:

       | **Username** | **Password** |
       |---|---|
       | kasten | kasten123 |

-3. When prompted, enter your email and organization and accept the EULA:
+4. When prompted, enter your email and organization and accept the EULA:
    ![EULA](./assets/images/eula.png)

-4. Take a quick tour if you'd like, otherwise just click "No, Thanks"
+5. Take a quick tour if you'd like, otherwise just click "No, Thanks"

     ![Take a Tour](./assets/images/take_a_tour.png)

-5. From the ***K10 Dashboard*** using the menu on the left, navigate to ***Profiles*** > ***Location***
+6. From the ***K10 Dashboard*** using the menu on the left, navigate to ***Profiles*** > ***Location***

     ![settings](./assets/images/profiles.png)

-6. Under ***Locations***, click the ***+ New Profile*** button.
+7. Under ***Locations***, click the ***+ New Profile*** button.

-7. From the environment configuration details for your cluster, copy the hostname of your bastion host to your clipboard (the part after _lab-user@_).
+8. From the environment configuration details for your cluster, copy the hostname of your bastion host to your clipboard (the part after _lab-user@_).
 It should look similar to:

     ```bash
     bastion.xyza.sandbox1234.opentlc.com
     ```

-5. Fill out the following fields:
+9. Fill out the following fields:

     | **Field** | **Value** |
     |---|---|